nsbawden/dAc-ajax-node/README.md

 # dAc-ajax-node
 Ajax access to server side node.js proxied through PHP with built-in support to pass content via STDIN or on the command line.

+Use ajax-node.js in the browser, ajax-node.php on the server, and requires the node command installed somewhere on the server.

 Be sure to change `$ot->cmd =` in ajax-node.php to point to the desired node command.

 #### Notes